 HM The Queen and HRH The Duke of Edinburgh, accompanied by other members of the Royal Family, attended the Derby meeting at Epsom Racecourse, at the start of the Diamond Jubilee weekend celebrations.
 Greeted by the (then) Lord-Lieutenant, Dame Sarah Goad, they were then introduced to representatives from the Surrey community.
 To commemorate her Diamond Jubilee, The Queen was presented with a gift from the people of Surrey, handmade by craftsmen in the county.

 Jubilee Carriage Drive

-On Saturday 3rd June, the Lord-Lieutenant and her husband joined the lead carriage for The Brockham Harness Club Diamond Jubilee Carriage Drive.
+On Saturday 3rd June, the (then) Lord-Lieutenant and her husband joined the lead carriage for The Brockham Harness Club Diamond Jubilee Carriage Drive.
 From Denbies Wine Estate, the carriages drove through Dorking where, at the White Horse, Dame Sarah Goad presented a commemorative brass to each of the 24 carriages in the parade, before the carriages returned to Denbies.